Medicare Supplement Consumer Benefits

 Guarantees that protect

-In most cases your premium (monthly cost) is locked in for the first 12 months. (can vary by carrier) Plus, policies are guaranteed renewable.
-That means no worries about being cancelled or having benefits reduced if your premiums are paid on time.
+In most cases, your premium (monthly cost) is locked in for the first 12 months. (can vary by carrier) Plus, policies are guaranteed renewable.
+That means no worries about being canceled or having benefits reduced if your premiums are paid on time.

 Who is eligible for a Medigap plan?